Zangeti/TextureBase/README.md

 		},
 	}
 	```
-   The above example of default_include does that exact thing!
+   The above example of default_include does that exact thing!<br/>
    However, as is you would have to write out every folder in *data/base/graphics/entity/* to then specify in *data/base/graphics/entity/accumulator* upscale its contents (with a settings attribute).
 See below the unpractical nature of this approach!
 	```lua
 	data = {
 		base = {